 DISCLAIMER: Programs that Lead to Licensure

-Attention Out-of-State Students: Those who are enrolled in any type of program that leads to licensure and are located in a state other than Kentucky must contact their state's licensing board related to their program to ensure that their state will recognize a degree earned from Murray State University.
+Attention Out-of-State Students: Those who are enrolled in any type of program that leads to licensure and are located in a state other than Kentucky need to contact their state's licensing board related to their program to ensure that their state will recognize a degree earned from Murray State University.
+Visit the Professional Licensure DIrectory for details on contact information.

 Reciprocity and Compliance